There are many benefits of perfume.

 For a long time, I was partially with them.

-I have never been a ‘frag head’, as they are called; a small group of people who have a brewery of potions stashed away in a cabinet somewhere in their possession.
+I have never been a ‘frag head’, as they are called; a small group of people who have a brewery of potions stashed away in a cabinet somewhere.

 But I do appreciate the power that my small selection of fragrances holds.